k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 ## Step 5 - Disable the default cassandra superuser

-Cassandra's default **superuser** is `cassandra` and it must be disabled before going to production.
+Cassandra's default **superuser** is `cassandra`, and it must be disabled before going to production.
 Before doing so, you need to create new **superusers**, one for SYSDBA, and one that will be used for connecting Fabric to Cassandra.

 1. Connect to one of the Cassandra nodes' consoles, and create 2 new **superusers**